SANdood/Ecobee-Suite/README.md

 The most significant changes in this release is the complete removal of ***all*** of my code that supported integration with SmartThings.
 As noted elsewhere, this is because SmartThings no longer supports Groovy-based apps or drivers, as of 1 January 2023.

+In addition, this release includes the following updates:
+  - Fixed all JSON Objects to match the recently-changed Hubitat definitions
+  - Added support for the new `fanSpeedOptions` feature of (some) Ecobee thermostats.
+This includes a small hack to get around an idiosyncracy in the actual implementation - simply choose a `fanSpeed` from the JSON list of options in the `fanSpeedOptions` attribute
+  - Added support for an `occupancy` attribute for thermostat and sensor devices, which will have the value `occupied` or `vacant`.
+This is perhaps a more appropriate attribute than using `motion`, in that it takes Ecobee a few moments to detect (and report) occupancy, and waits 15-30 minutes of no motion in the room to report `vacant`.

 #### Special Thanks to Hubitat Staff
 The author extends a special thank you to the Hubitat staff for assistance in getting the code-based Ecobee authentication working, as the documented Hubitat OAuth path doesn't work for Ecobee.
 Read through the OAuth init code in Ecobee Suite Manager to learn the (clever) trick they helped me employ.